Preparing Students for a Life and Career of Wellness

 To give students the tools to be well-rounded, healthy employees as they enter the workforce, they are required to enroll in Fit for Hire before graduation.

-According to Judy Sloan, professor in the School of Physical Education, Health and Wellness, Fit for Hire was designed to help students ask themselves questions like “What am I doing to maintain my health?” and works to give them the tools to answer those questions.
+According to Judy Sloan, professor in the School of Health and kinesiology, Fit for Hire was designed to help students ask themselves questions like “What am I doing to maintain my health?” and works to give them the tools to answer those questions.

 This class is the culmination of Southerns’s general education fitness requirements.